CodigoWaldo/CodigoWaldo/README.md

 ● I start programming with C++, I practiced a lot there and write a lot of personal projects in C++.
 My major experience is with this language.
 <!-- C# -->
 <a href="#"><img height="50px" width="auto" src="https://abrudz.github.io/logos/CSharp.svg" /></a>
 <br />● I use C# in game development because unity enguine works with this language.
-I learn this lenguage by myself.
 <!-- OTHERS -->
 <br /><a href="#"><img height="50px" width="auto" src="https://abrudz.github.io/logos/Racket.svg" /></a>
 <a href="#"><img height="50px" width="auto" src="https://abrudz.github.io/logos/Prolog.png" /></a>